 The front panel of the phone is made of Corning Gorilla Glass.
 HTC refers to the glass on the back panel as liquid metal.
 Both surfaces were designed to withstand scrapes and scratches.

 However, if you drop the phone on a hard surface the glass will probably break.
-The liquid metal is an attractive, reflective, glass which has a smooth liquid like appearance.
+The liquid metal is an attractive, reflective, glass that has a smooth liquid-like appearance.

 In 2017 Samsung and LG decided to change the typical 16:9 aspect ratio.
 This resulted in a longer, narrower phone the size of the bezels are extremely thin on the LG G6 and Galaxy S8.
 As a result of this, these phones have a bigger display screen in a smaller chassis.

 I thought that was brilliant on the part of Samsung and LG, I thought HTC may have done something similar with the U11.
 However, they decided to stay with the typical 16:9 aspect ratio.
 But never the less, the U11 features a 5.5-inch Quad HD Super LCD 5 display screen.

 The bezels are a bit thick, I think it would have been better to have thinner bezels with a bigger display screen.
 The colors are extremely vibrant and the picture quality is great when viewing the display screen in direct sunlight.

 Located in the typical position directly below the display screen you will find the home button which is also a fingerprint sensor.

 The sensor on this phone is extremely responsive, it unlocks the phone immediately after scanning your finger.
 Next to the home button, you will find the back and recent buttons which are capacitive buttons.

 As I mentioned earlier, the U11 has built-in squeezable side panels that can do certain things when squeezed.
 HTC calls this feature Edge Sense.

 There are two different gestures, there’s the quick squeeze and the squeeze and hold.
 You have the ability to configure what gets launched upon performing these gestures.